UpStride/engine/README.md

 \newpage
 # Introduction
-This code implement Geometric Algebra in TensorFlow using Keras high-level API.
+This project implements Geometric Algebra (GA) in TensorFlow using Keras high-level API.
 It is compatible with latest release of tf 1 ($>=1.13$) and tf $2$.

 This document explains how to implement Geometric Algebra using TensorFlow.
+Its goal is to provide all the mathematical explanations and algorithm details to understand how the code is written.

 # Linear layer